-- Check that the power light is green, not flashing, and the lens cap is off. - The projector may be in standby or sleep mode.
+- Check that the Power light is green, not flashing, and the lens cap is off. - Make sure that the projector is securely connected to your computer or video source. - The projector may be in standby or sleep mode.
 If the projector has not received any input signal for 30 minutes, it turns off the lamp to conserve the lamp life and save energy.
-If the power light is orange, press the \circ Power button to turn the projector on. - Press the A/V Mute button to make sure the picture has not been turned off temporarily. - If the power was switched off and then on again, the projector may still be cooling down.
-Wait until the power light stops flashing and remains orange; then press the \circlearrowleft Power button again. - Check the Video Signal or Computer 1 Input or Computer 2 Input setting in the Signal menu to make sure it is correct for the selected source.
+If the Power light is orange, press the 也 Power button to turn the projector on. - Press the A/V Mute button to make sure the picture has not been turned off temporarily. - If the power was switched off and then on again, the projector may still be cooling down.
+Wait until the Power light stops flashing and remains orange; then press the 🖰 Power button again. - Check the Video Signal or Computer 1 Input or Computer 2 Input setting in the Signal menu to make sure it is correct for the selected source.
 See page 55 for more information. - Have messages been turned off in the Display setting of the Extended menu?
-See page 59 for details. - Adjust the Brightness setting on the Image menu or select High for the Brightness Control setting in the Extended menu.
-See page 54 or page 58. - The attached computer may be in sleep mode or displaying a black screen saver.
-Try pressing a key on the computer.
+See page 59 for details. - Adjust the Brightness setting on the Image menu or select High for the Brightness Control setting in the Setting menu.
+See page 54 or page 58.

+- The attached computer may be in sleep mode or displaying a black screen saver.
+Try pressing a key on the computer. - If you're projecting from a video source, press the Play button on your video equipment.